Gordita: Other gorditas

+Taco Bell

-The fast food restaurant chain Taco Bell offers a wheat flour gordita that has limited similarity to gorditas as served in Mexico and is more akin to a pita bread taco.
+The fast food restaurant chain Taco Bell offers a wheat flour gordita that has limited similarity to gorditas as served in Mexico, and is more akin to a pita bread taco.

+Sweet

-In eastern and central Mexico "gorditas de nata" (cream gorditas) are consumed often as a breakfast dish or snack.
+In eastern and central Mexico, gorditas de nata (cream gorditas) are consumed often as a breakfast dish or snack.
 It is a sweet cake similar to a tiny but extremely thick pancake made with milk cream or clotted cream, called nata in Mexico, cinnamon, sugar, and white wheat flour.
-They are named "gordita" too, due to their appearance, similar to the original fried gordita, but their taste is sweet, not salty.
-Besides their appearance, this snack is not related to the original one.
-The same flour preparation used to prepare gorditas de nata is also used to cook a flat cookie variation, which by extension it is also called "gordita", but in contrast, it is thin and crispy, not thick.
-To differentiate them, these flat cookies are called "sugar gorditas" instead.
+They are named gordita too, due to their appearance, similar to the original fried gordita, but their taste is sweet, not salty.
+Other than their appearance, this snack is not related to the original one.

+The same flour preparation used to prepare gorditas de nata is also used to cook a flat cookie variation, which by extension it is also called gordita, but in contrast, it is thin and crispy, not thick.
+To differentiate them, these flat cookies are called "gorditas de azúcar" (sugar gorditas).